-The Key Learning Area of Religious Education has been sequentially developed by the Catholic Schools Office and is regularly revised.
+The Key Learning Area of Religious Education has been sequentially developed by the Catholic Schools Broken Bay and is regularly revised.

 “It is recognised that the proper place for catechises is the family, helped by other Christian communities, especially the local parish.
 But the importance and need for catechetical instruction in Catholic schools cannot be sufficiently emphasised.
 Here young people are helped to grow towards maturity in faith.”
 The Catholic School P.40

 At Prouille, we strive to fulfil the belief that every human being is unique and loved by God.
 One way in which we seek to fulfil this is through the delivery of our Religious Education Curriculum.
 The aim of the syllabus is to “develop students’ awareness, understanding and appreciation of the Catholic tradition founded in Sacred Scriptures so that they may participate as active members of the Church within the wider community.”
 (Diocese of Broken Bay K-12 Religious Education Curriculum).